usaid-cs/yesterday-i-learned/docker.md

 - You application runs only on Windows or macOS.
 - Your application is tightly coupled to the OS (like needing direct access to CPU or memory).
 - Your application is a GUI.
+- Docker Swarm is simpler than Kubernetes, but it is not recommended anymore.
+It is easy to use, but [it won't scale](https://news.ycombinator.com/item?id=28460258), at least not as well as Kubernetes clusters.

 ## Get started